-Since the 1920s the underlying basis for biology has increasingly grown to be seen as genetics: that at least is how the media and the biological profession itself present it.
+Since the 1920s the underlying basis for biology has increasingly grown to be genetics: that at least is how the media see it.
 The physicist Max Delbrück defined genetics in 1935 as a closed logical science without a measurement system.
 In other words, it is not based on physics but rather on statistics.
 Genetics tells us nothing about how cells work.
-This is in contrast to chemistry, for example, that is grounded in the theory of the atom.
-Genetics is, in fact, not so much a science as a methodology without a foundation in science.
+This contrasts with chemistry, for example, that is grounded in atomic theory.
+Genetics is, in fact, a methodology without a foundation in science.
 There is no reason why we cannot base the functioning of the cell, the basic unit in biology, on physics and that is exactly what this new view of biology seeks to do.

-The “founders” underpinning the new view are not Mendel and Darwin but one 18th and one 19th century scientist.
-The first is a French polymath living in the 18th century.
-His name Pierre Louie Moreau de Maupertuis.
+The “founders” underpinning the new view are not Mendel and Darwin but two scientists, one from the 18th and one 19th, centuries.
+The first is the French polymath Pierre Louie Moreau de Maupertuis.
 In about 1740 he produced the principle of least action.
-This is an amazingly powerful principle, not least because it is synonymous with the 2nd law of thermodynamics, which was first articulated by Clausius 100 years later.
-He was one of the greatest scientists of his century.
-The second is Edward Blyth.
+This is an amazingly powerful principle, not least because it is synonymous with the 2nd law of thermodynamics.
+This was first articulated by Clausius 100 years later.
+Maupertuis was one of the greatest scientists of his century.
+The second of these scientists is Edward Blyth.
 Blyth was a British naturalist and selective breeder of cattle and a contemporary of Darwin.
 Darwin certainly knew him and must surely have read an article in the Magazine of Natural History in 1935 where Blyth points out the importance of the ability of an organism to secure nutrient for growth and the transmission of features to the next generation.
 Darwin frequently cited Blyth’s work and spoke of him as one "whose opinion, from his large and varied stores of knowledge, I should value more than that of almost anyone”.

 Summary of primary features of new view:

-The cellular phenotype is quasi-stable attractor state of the system that emerges from gene product interactions in the cytoplasm.
+The cellular phenotype is quasi-stable attractor state of the complex dissipative system that emerges from gene product interactions in the cytoplasm of the cell.

-The cellular phenotype is the epigenetic regulator of the cell and itself and it acts downwards on other cellular components, including the genome and its DNA.
+The cellular phenotype is the epigenetic regulator of the cell and itself: it acts downwards on other cellular components, including the genome and its DNA.

 The cellular phenotype is a process (of mainly protein chemistry) and not a thing, although the boundary of attraction of the attractor state gives the phenotype particle-like properties.

-The cell nucleus is an organelle producing gene products, mainly peptides that are deployed by the phenotype and, from which the phenotypic properties emerge.
+The cell nucleus is an organelle producing gene products, mainly peptides that are deployed (e.g., folded to proteins) by the phenotype and, from which the phenotypic properties emerge.

 The attractor state is governed by rules of engagement which stipulate the identities of the active gene products participating in the attractor state.